smittytone/Weather/README.md

     `If maker Event "darksky_warning", then send me an email at <your registered email address>`
 6. Add these API keys to the agent code in the appropriate section.
-7. Cut and paste the [Location library](https://github.com/smittytone/Location) code into both the agent and the device code &mdash; paste to replace the appropriate #import statement.
+7. Cut and paste the [Location library](https://github.com/smittytone/Location) code into both the agent and the device code &mdash; paste to replace the appropriate `#import` statement.
 8. Cut and paste the [HT16K33Matrix library](https://github.com/smittytone/HT16K33Matrix) code into the device code &mdash; paste to replace the appropriate #import statement.

-If you are using the macOS tool Squinter (download [here](https://smittytone.github.io/squinter/index.html)) to manage your Electric Imp projects, the the device code is set up to import and pre-process these files.
-You may need to change the #import statements to reflect the location of the libraries on your machine.
-Alternatively, you can simply paste in the contents of each file over the respective #import statement.
+If you are using the macOS tool Squinter (download [here](https://smittytone.github.io/squinter/index.html)) to manage your Electric Imp projects, the device code is set up to import and pre-process these files.
+You may need to change the `#import` statements to reflect the location of the libraries on your machine.
+Alternatively, you can simply paste in the contents of each file over the respective `#import` statement.

 ## Control UI ##